XGenerationLab/XiYanSQL-QwenCoder/README.md

 ## Acknowledgments
-If you find our work useful, please give us a citation or a thumbs up, so we can make a greater contribution to the open-source community!
+If you find our work useful, please give us a citation or a star, so we can make a greater contribution to the open-source community!